PBMocha/AI_A2_ReviewClassifier/README.md

     Classifier(): responsible for building the vocabulary and evaluating the model

     .build_vocabulary(smooth): builds the vocabulary and partitions model into training and test sets.
 Smooth value is used to modify the smoothing value when build_vocabulary calculates probabilities.
+Returns the training set (vocab), test set and the frequency of words in positive and negative reviews

     .evaluate(train, test): evaluates training set against the test set.
 Returns a pandas dataframe that contains prediction results

 ### Running the program

-Split into different tasks
+The project is split into different tasks

+    Run 'python main.py' to run the standard classifier

+    Run 'python smooth.py' to execute task 2.1, to analysis the accuracy and smoothing relationship

+    Run 'python word-length.py' to execute task 2.3, to analyse the word length and accuracy relationship